RoRoche/AndroidModularSample/docs/android_app_modularity.md

         );
 ```

-And now we have to define what to perform when entering in a given state (with the help of the [retrolambda library](https://github.com/evant/gradle-retrolambda)):
+And now we have to define what to perform when entering a given state (with the help of the [retrolambda library](https://github.com/evant/gradle-retrolambda)):

 ```java
 flow.whenEnter(States.LOADING, (final StatefulContext context) -> startRequest());